 Healthcare professionals spend a lot of time on their feet.
 They work long shifts at all hours, meaning they likely aren’t behind a desk when you are.
 That can make playing email or phone tag tricky.
 Texting offers a strong alternative.
 It’s quick, it’s personal.
 It can be direct one-to-one or automated.
 Response rates are typically far higher than email.

 Take Trilogy Health Services for example.
 Texting has boosted their candidate response rate to 44% and the average response time is one hour.
-Better still, Trilogy has successfully reengaged former employees.
+Better still, Trilogy has successfully reengaged former personnel.
 Their “boomerang” employee campaign gets a 50% response rate, leading to strong numbers of rehires.

 About one in five nurses look forward to going to work.
 The level of burnout is so high, many nurses are considering moving to non-patient care, leaving the profession, or retiring sooner.